Skip to main content

 I spotlight Mercedes largely because she emerges as the most nuanced element in this network.
 She is unambiguously on the side of the heroes, but she does frustrate the normal fairy-tale/good-guy synchronicity that defines the rest of the characters in the film.

-For Ofelia, it almost feels like she is escaping into this fantasy world because fantasy is more pleasant than reality as some sort of coping mechanism.
+For Ofelia, it almost feels like she is escaping into this fantasy world as some sort of coping mechanism, trying to daydream her way out of prison.
 This further begs the question of whether or not this is real in the context of the film itself.
-But I think it's first worth acknowledging that basically all of her escapades into the Upside Down have her confront some otherworldly threat.
+But I think it's first worth acknowledging that basically all of her escapades into The Upside Down have her confront some otherworldly threat.
 This underworld is dangerous and requires her to muster all her bravery.
 In facing off against these fantasy monsters, she trains herself in the courage required to defeat the real-world monsters—her vile stepfather.

 And that’s ultimately the bedrock of the fantasy experience.
 These fantastical other worlds and the adventures contained within become training grounds the readers or viewers who entertain them.
 In learning how to slay demons in the space of fantasy, we learn how to defeat them in real life.